 Instead, other signs commonly refer to many sectors, like the CE marking and the environmental and recycling ones, and can be placed on the packaging only when it really conforms with the requirements needed.

 All symbols refer to a strong need in the packaging design industry: to effectively communicate with consumers in a small space.
 Therefore, boxes dimensions are closely bound to the dimension of the product inside: in some cases, it is about very small packaging you will need, sometimes you must, insert specific information on.

 A tool for designers

-Regarding this first category of symbols, we realised a vector PDF chart that you can download for free.
-In this way you will always keep on hand the most used packaging symbols while working on your project design.
-While realising your graphic design, remember to find out any possible dimensional and chromatic limit regarding the use of symbols.
+Regarding this first category of symbols, we realized a vector PDF chart that you can download for free.
+In this way, you will always keep on hand the most used packaging symbols while working on your project design.
+While realizing your graphic design, remember to find out any possible dimensional and chromatic limit regarding the use of symbols.
 Some of them, to be legally valid, need to satisfy the requirements according to the current regulations.

 Download the file, open it with Adobe Illustrator and start to design your custom packaging!

 Remember: the use of these symbols is allowed only in case of conformity, with a license or specific agreements, any violation will be subject to legal actions.